 A classified balance sheet is an accounting document that details all financial transactions for a company.
 It includes a description of financial positions and key performance indicators for each category.
 Entries are made according to current laws, tax laws, and financial objectives.
-It is used to determine the health of a certain company and how they could improve in order to achieve their goals.
+It is used to determine the health of a certain company and how it could improve in order to achieve its goals.

 Current Report of Classified Balance Sheet

 The first section of the document is called the “current report“.
 This is where all the financial statements and reports for the past few years are included.
 These reports can also include forward estimates based on future predictions and projections.
 For this section, investors will most likely need to make a request to the bank or other issuing house in order to obtain the financial statements.